 Exporter class doesn’t have a constructor, so we just instantiate an object.
 What’s about the

 Exporter has five method with the same name that differ with parameter types.
 Which one to call?
 Looks like we’re going to need a dynamic binding here as well.

-But there's another problem.
-What if there is a shape class that does not have appropriate
+But there’s another problem.
+What if there’s a shape class that doesn’t have appropriate

 export() method in